juicedata/juicefs-csi-driver/examples/basic/README.md

 kubectl apply -f basic.yaml
 ```

-The persisten volume will be dynamically provisioned as a directory in the JuiceFS filesystem configured in storage class.
+The persisten volume will be dynamically provisioned as a directory in the JuiceFS file system configured in storage class.

 ## Check JuiceFS file system is used